Geetha63/MS-Teams-Scripts/GuestRestrictionForGivenTeams/README.md

 # Procedure to run the script

- To excute `GuestRestrictionForGivenTeams` download/copy and paste the script into powersell
+ To excute `GuestRestrictionForGivenTeams` download/copy and paste the script into powershell

  Provide the input parameters client_Id,Client_Secret,Tenantid and hit enter to proceed further on the script